 The course aims to provide students with the fundamentals of qualitative research methods.
 By the end of the course the students will be familiar with the following aspects:

 - Data collection

 - Data analysis

 - Presentation of results

 - Rigor/ trustworthiness

-On an average day of the course, the students will be in class for eight hours.
-These eight hours will include lectures and practical exercises.
-After the class, the students have to spend an average two hours per day for self-study.
+On an average day of the course, the students will be in class for 8 hours.
+These 8 hours will include lectures and practical exercises.
+There are breaks for coffee & tea, lunch, and sodas.
+Students are expected to spend an average of 2 hours per day on self-study after class.

 The tuition fee for PhD students from the Faculty of Social and Behavioural Sciences from Utrecht University will be funded by the Graduate School of Social and Behavioural Sciences.

 There are no scholarships available for this course.

 We also offer tailormade M&S courses and in-house M&S training.
 If you want to look the possibilities, please contact us at firstname.lastname@example.org